RiffleSystems/riffle-website/src/pages/essays/prelude.md

 ## Our prototype system

-- *Goal: prototype the experience of building an app in this style, learn about the problem*
-- *important: this is not the final thing! and it's nowhere close to a product*
-- Browser app: React + SQL.js + absurd-sql
-- Tauri app: browser UI + Sqlite-native
-- Our prototype: reactive graph around SQLite, + React hooks.
-Let's see by example.
+To explore these ideas concretely, we built a prototype of the Riffle system as a state manager for web browser apps.
+Because our goal was to understand the developer experience rather than build an entire system, we reused existing technologies wherever possible.

+We built a reactive query layer over the SQLite embedded relational database, running in the browser with WASM via [SQL.js](https://sql.js.org/) project.
+We run SQLite in a web worker and persist data to IndexedDB, using James Long's [absurd-sql](https://github.com/jlongster/absurd-sql) library.
+We've also built a desktop version which uses [Tauri](https://tauri.studio/) and runs SQLite in a native process.
+For rendering, we use React, which interacts with Riffle via custom hooks.

 ![](/assets/blog/prelude/prototype.png)

-In this section, we’ll concretely demonstrate our prototype system by showing how to use it to build a simplified iTunes-style music player.
-In the process, we’ll show how the relational, reactive, and universal approach to state makes it easier to develop an application that empowers the end user.
+In this section, we’ll demo our prototype by showing how to use it to build a simplified iTunes-style music app.

-### Schema

 Our music collection is a very natural fit for a relational schema containing several normalized tables linked by foreign keys.
 Each track has an ID and name, and belongs to exactly one album: